 The old oak fell down, but the spring flowed on and became a stream, and the stream a mighty river.
 I picked up my branch and began to walk.
 Grass grew up in the places where my feet touched the earth, so that my tread was easy and the path clear.
 I came eventually to a green meadow - the same meadow that I had known before.
 And I saw that the mountain was in Avallon.

-The stone cross was there, and the leather pouch of tools.
-But now I saw what I did not see before.
+what I did not see before.
 Inscribed on the cross was a name: ARTORIVS REX QVONDAM REXQVE FVRTVRVS.